Winston Churchill famously said:

 “You will never reach your destination if you stop and throw stones at every dog that barks.”

-- For the dogs that matter, it is useful to know that we have five options for deciding how much energy to devote to each one and five types of outcomes we might work to create
+- For the dogs that matter, it is useful to know that we have five options for deciding how much energy to devote to each and five types of outcomes we might work to create

 We will never reach our destination if we stop and throw stones at every dog that barks.